ZetangForward/StrokeNUWA-ICML2024/README.md

 </p>

-## About Parameter Efficient Finetuning Methods
+## Finetuning with Parameter Efficient Methods
-In addition to using the full-data finetune model, we also experiment with the Parameter-Efficient Method, namely LoRA.
-The LoRA settings are as follows:
+In addition to using the full-parameter finetuning method, we also experiment with the parameter-efficient method, LoRA.
+The LoRA setting is as follows:

 | Lora_r | lora_alpha | lora_dropout |
 | :---: | :---: | :---: |